 Between working, driving the kids to school and after-school activities, making lunches and dinners and keeping the house tidy – moms do it all.

 I’m amazed you find time for everything!
-(Thanks mom).
-So this article is written with busy moms in mind, a gift from me to you!
+So, this article is written with busy moms in mind.
+A gift from me to you!

 With everything on your plate, understandably, some things get neglected.
-One is probably your car – with all the driving and everything else you do, who really has time to worry about keeping it clean?
-Mine has easily turned into a dumping ground so many times and that’s without having kids!
+One is probably your car.
+Who really has time to worry about keeping it clean?
+Mine has easily turned into a dumping ground so many times!

 Tires and Rims

-Our tires go through a lot, but I have to say, clean tires and rims to me are the hallmark of a clean car!
-They get grimy from grease, brake dust and dirt, so here’s a sure fire way to get them sparkling clean without any specialty products.
+Our tires go through a lot.
+I have to say, though, clean tires and rims are the hallmarks of a clean car!
+They get grimy from grease, brake dust, and dirt.
+Here’s a sure fire way to get them sparkling clean without any specialty products.

 Use Dawn dish soap.
 Trust me, I’ve experimented with a lot of different products, but I keep coming back to reliable, grease-cutting Dawn (yep, the one from the commercials with the cute baby ducks).

-Simply create a bucket of soapy solution using about a teaspoon of Dawn for each gallon of warm water.
-Now, take a not-so-special a soft sponge and dunk it into the soapy water (you’re going to want to toss it after this task).
+Stary by adding about a teaspoon of Dawn for each gallon of warm water to a bucket.
+Now, take a soft sponge and dunk it into the soapy water.
 Wring it out a bit and start scrubbing the tires and rims.
-I like to have a second bucket with nothing but clean water in it as well so I can get the sponge clean in there before dunking it back into the soapy water.
+I like to have a second bucket with nothing but clean water in it, so I can get the sponge clean in there before dunking it back into the soapy water.
 I clean the sponge every minute or so, that way I avoid re-distributing the dirt.
 Once the obvious grease and grime is removed from all four tires and you’re happy with how they look, rinse them off with your hose or a new bucket of clean, warm water.
 Dry them off totally with a soft towel.
 Bling bling, my friend.